atlc/SinglePaged/_posts/2000-01-05-certifications.md

 ### Eagle Scout
 2010 - Present.

-Outside of computer certifications, I attained the rank of Eagle Scout..... * ADD MORE INFO LATER *:wq :wq
+Outside of computer certifications, I attained the rank of Eagle Scout..... * ADD MORE INFO LATER *

+---

+### Planned future certifications
+I am currently studying for a few more certifications, and am planning on obtaining the *MTA: Networking Fundamentals* and *MTA: Security Fundamentals* certifications by the end of this year, prior to my graduation.
+By the end of 2018, I am aiming to obtain the *CompTIA Network+*, *CompTIA Security+* and *CompTIA Linux+* certifications, the latter of which obtaining will also grant me the Linux Professional Institute's *LPIC-1* certification.
+After that, I will look into branching out towards other networking, security, DBA, Windows & *nix server administration, and other related certifications.